-There were no changes in the Company's approach to capital management during the nine-month period ended April 30, 2020.
+There were no changes in the Company's approach to capital management during the year ended July 31, 2020.

 In managing liquidity, the Company's primary objective is to ensure the entity can continue as a going concern while raising additional funding to meet its obligations as they come due.
 The Company's operations to date have been funded by issuing equity.
 The Company expects to improve the working capital position by securing additional financing.